Komodo Archipelago is an amazing variety of dive sites and marine life

 Batu Bolong is a rock pinnacle that lies between the islands of Tatawa and Komodo.
 For many divers, Batu Bolong is Komodo's signature dive site.

 The reef is in superb condition and has not been targeted by fishermen due to the rock's topography and exposure to strong and in some points, down-welling currents.
-The top of the Batu Bolong reef is covered with colorful hard corals, whilst the walls and slopes are covered by large sponges.
+The top of the Batu Bolong reef is covered with colourful hard corals, whilst the walls and slopes are covered by large sponges.
 Always be on the lookout for some of the impressive amount of invertebrate life and thousand of reef fishes living in the coral gardens; and for the large fish like giant trevally, sharks, napoleon wrasses, dogtooth tunas along the step walls.
 Strong currents around Batu Bolong ensure an awesome volume of fish including schools of fusiliers and surgeons.

 Castle Rock is a huge underwater formation in the middle of the sea, with several pinnacles rising from a shelf 20-24 metres deep to 4 meters below the surface.
 Because Castle Rock is in open water the visibility is excellent, and as you have already guessed, is prone to very strong currents.
 As the current is generally much stronger at the surface than in the deeper waters, Castle Rock is recommended for experienced divers in conditions of strong current.